 The magnetic energy of the first three azimuthal modes near the surface are listed in Table~\ref{tab:energy} and shown as a function of the centrifugal force amplitude in Fig.~\ref{fig:Emag}.
 It is defined as

 where $B_{l,m=i}$ are obtained from the spherical harmonic decomposition.
 At slow rotation, sets C and D do not show significant changes in the energy as the centrifugal force increases.
 At the same time, we also see that in set C the axisymmetric mode dominates the runs.
-This contrasts the previous study of \cite{Viviani18} where it was found that, at rotation rates larger than $\Omega/\Omega_\odot\sim1.8$, the $m=1$ mode dominates the runs and after $\Omega/\Omega_\odot\sim20$, the dominance fell back to $m=0$.
-However, at higher grid resolutions, they found that this trend is suppressed and so the $m=1$ mode dominated again.
-In the current simulations, we find that this trend only starts to show up in set D. In all cases, the $m=2$ mode is always subdominant by a factor of roughly ten.
+This contrasts with the previous study of \cite{Viviani18}, who find that, at rotation rates larger than $\Omega/\Omega_\odot\sim1.8$, the $m=1$ mode dominates the runs, and after $\Omega/\Omega_\odot\sim20$ the dominance falls back to $m=0$.
+However, at higher grid resolutions, they find that this trend is suppressed and so the $m=1$ mode dominated again.
+In the current simulations, we find that this trend only starts to show up in set D. In all cases, the $m=2$ mode is always subdominant by a factor of roughly 10.

 Similarly to the differential rotation, the effects of the centrifugal force are more noticeable in sets E, F, and G. In this rapidly rotating regime, the axisymmetric mode is always subdominant.
-In set E, the $m=1$ mode has always the largest energy and as the amplitude of the centrifugal force increases, $E_{\rm mag}^{m=0}$ decreases and so does $E_{\rm mag}^{m=2}$.
-We do not see noticeable differences in between runs E2 and E3, which have the same centrifugal force but were initialized at different times.
-This is also the case for runs E4 and E5, thus pointing out that no hysteresis is observed and the results are independent of the history of the run.
-In set F, we see that the energy in the $m=0$ mode decreases, and in Run F2 the $m=2$ mode carries most of the energy.
-However, when the centrifugal force is increased further, the $m=1$ mode becomes once again dominant.
+In set E, the $m=1$ mode always has the highest energy, and as the amplitude of the centrifugal force increases, $E_{\rm mag}^{m=0}$ decreases and so does $E_{\rm mag}^{m=2}$.
+We do not see noticeable differences between runs E2 and E3, which have the same centrifugal force but were initialized at different times.
+This is also the case for runs E4 and E5, meaning no hysteresis is observed and the results are independent of the history of the run.
+In set F, we see that the energy in the $m=0$ mode decreases, and in run F2 the $m=2$ mode carries most of the energy.
+However, when the centrifugal force is increased further, the $m=1$ mode becomes dominant once again.